 How Do I Get Insurance Coverage?

-Vietnamese insurance companies (Bảo Việt, Gras Savoye Willis) exclude motorcycle accidents without Vietnamese licenses.
-Obtaining Vietnamese licensing requires three-month resident visas and 5-7 days processing, impractical for tourists.
+Vietnamese insurance companies, including Bảo Việt and Gras Savoye Willis, exclude motorcycle accidents without a Vietnamese license.
+Obtaining that license requires a three-month resident visa and 5 to 7 days processing, which is not practical for tourists.

-Purchase comprehensive travel insurance in your home country before departure, specifically confirming motorcycle coverage for international riding.
-Read policy exclusions carefully.
+Purchase comprehensive travel insurance in your home country before departure and confirm motorcycle coverage for international riding specifically.

 What Riding Experience Is Required?

 Experience requirements vary by tour.
-Ha Giang Loop and northern mountain circuits demand intermediate skills: confidence on switchbacks, experience with elevation changes, comfort on narrow roads.
+Ha Giang Loop and northern mountain circuits require intermediate skills: confidence on switchbacks, comfort with elevation and narrow roads.
+Coastal and delta routes suit beginners with basic motorcycle control.
+Contact us with your experience level and we match you to the right route.
+Pillion options are available for non-riders.

 Do You Offer Training for Complete Beginners?

-Yes, beginner-appropriate tours include pre-departure training covering basic controls, safety procedures, and traffic navigation.
-These tours use gentle terrain, shorter daily distances, and close guide supervision.
-We assess readiness before departure and provide additional instruction as needed.
-Alternative: join as pillion passenger while building skills for future solo riding.
+Yes.
+Beginner-appropriate tours include pre-departure training covering basic controls, safety procedures and traffic navigation.
+These tours use gentle terrain, shorter daily distances and close guide supervision.
+We assess readiness before departure and provide additional instruction where needed.
+Non-riders can also join as pillion passengers and build confidence for future solo riding.

 Start Planning Your Vietnam Motorcycle Journey